lduncan1712/LocEstimation/README.md

 # LocEstimation

-## Using Image Detection And GeoSpatial Metadata, Track Objects, Placing The Data Into A Database, Then Estimate Their Relative Positions Using A Gradient Descent Algorithm And Custom Heuristic
+## Using Image Detection And GyroScopic Metadata, Track Objects, Placing The Data Into A Database, Then Estimate Their Relative Positions Using A Gradient Descent Algorithm And Custom Heuristic

 ###